Updated March 5, 2022 . AmFam Team

 What better way to monitor your basement’s humidity than with an actual tool that reads its levels?
 Consider making your house a smart home by installing a smart hygrometer, thermostat and other home appliances that can help you keep your home safe and comfortable with just a couple taps on your phone.
-One perfect addition is a Frontpoint security system with water leak sensors to help you get news of issues as they’re happening.
+One perfect addition is a Smart Security System with flood sensors to help you get news of issues as they’re happening.
 Plus, you might even qualify for an American Family Insurance smart home discount!

 Looking for a personalized quote from an insurance expert?
 Reach out to an American Family Insurance agent today to make sure you're getting the peace of mind you deserve.